Does Outlook (Microsoft) Work in China?

 Common mistakes to avoid

-- Expecting the same performance as outside China.
+• Expecting the same performance as outside China — give mail time to sync before meetings.

-- Relying on Outlook web when the desktop app is more reliable.
+• Relying on the Outlook web version when the desktop and mobile apps are far more reliable.

 Frequently asked questions